 - Play games with bubbles, fingers, or toys underwater to encourage kids to submerge more often.

-Once they are eady, there’s a number of games to play with a child to help them get comfortable under the water: Teaching them to blow bubbles or having them reach for small toy or rings in the pool all encourage kids to submerge and give them something to focus on other than the new sensation of being underwater.
+Once a kid is ready, there’s a number of games to play with a child to help them get comfortable under the water: Teaching them to blow bubbles or having them reach for small toy or rings in the pool.
+Such fun pastimes all encourage kids to submerge and give them something to focus on other than the new sensation of being underwater.

 Confidence in the water isn’t the same as a skill; it only allows the skill to be developed.
 The kids still need to actually learn to swim.
 It’s still important to supervise while letting them explore – even good swimmers can get into trouble – and there’s other stuff to worry about in a pool.
 But parents shouldn’t worry too much.
 Kids can pick up on their parents’ uneasiness.